-As part of our response to the coronavirus outbreak, we have implemented additional precautions so that we can continue to make sure you have the support you need, while ensuring we deliver our essential water and wastewater services.
+In our ongoing response to the pandemic, our focus is continuing to provide the support you need while we deliver our essential water and wastewater services.

 Customer enquiries and support

 Our priority is ensuring the provision of your water and wastewater services continue uninterrupted.

 Our Customer Service Centre is fully operational and can be contacted Monday to Friday, 8.30am – 5.00pm on 13 44 99.

 Or if you need a little more time to pay, request a payment extension here.

 It’s easy to get things done online with MyAccount, your brand-new residential customer portal.
 MyAccount lets you self-serve online from home when it suits you, 24 hours a day, 7 days a week.